 I ask myself – can it be even worse?! 😀

 Probably now you understand why I am smiling with that hidden irony on my face.
 But you know what?!
 I say to myself that it is not worth crying any more.
 Smile is nicer and doesn´t take so much energy. 🙂

 I wanted to add some info about my arrival to my previous happy ship but this article is already long enough.
 So in the next article you will have a chance to read about my coming back to Amsterdam & my first impressions on heaven ship.

 Meanwhile keep fingers crossed for me so I am healthy enough to work and that my previous ship is as amazing as it was before…

-PS: The tips from the last week were the worst since I started working on cruise ships.
-10 euro of personal tips and less then 100 euro from general tips.
+PS: The tips from the last week were the worst I have ever had in my life.
+Only 10 euro of personal tips.

 If you wish to receive my latest articles on my cruise diary on your email, sign up below.

 And if you want to make me stronger by buying me some chocolate, don´t hesitate and do it now. 🙂